vcafarschi/devops-docs/aws/networking/route53/route53.md

 - It's located at the address 169.254.169.253 (and the reserved IP address at the base of the VPC IPv4 network range, plus two
   - For example, the Amazon DNS Server on a 10.0.0.0/16 network is located at 10.0.0.2.
   - For VPCs with multiple IPv4 CIDR blocks, the DNS server IP address is located in the primary CIDR block.

+# Hybrid DNS with Active Directory

+- Active Directory can be used to forward DNS Queries for non-authoritative domains